Ashish-simpleCoder/classic-react-hooks/CONTRIBUTING.md

 ## Documenation Guidelines

--  To make contribute in the documentation, go to apps/doc directory
+-  To contribute in the documentation, go to apps/doc directory

 1. Run `pnpm install` to install all of the dependencies